Editorial board at The Wall Street Journal: Political stance

 The Journals editorial pages and columns, run separately from the news pages, have a conservative bent and are highly influential in establishment conservative circles.
 Despite this, the Journal refrains from endorsing candidates and has not endorsed a candidate since 1928.
 Some of the Journals former reporters claim that the paper has adopted a more conservative tone since Rupert Murdoch's purchase.

 In a July 3, 1984, the editorial board wrote: "If Washington still wants to 'do something' about immigration, we propose a five-word constitutional amendment: There shall be open borders."
 The Journal's support for the Comprehensive Immigration Reform Act of 2007 broke with conservative publications such as National Review.
 In June 2025, the board criticized the Trump Administration's stance on restricting student visas.
 In September 2025, the board called the administration's mass deportation campaign "excessive" and said it violated due process, but supported the Supreme Court's decision to allow ICE agents to use race as a factor in detaining people.

-In the 2000s, the Journal was a major booster of the Iraq war and false claims that Iraq had weapons of mass destruction.

 The Journals editorial page has been seen as critical of many aspects of Barack Obama's presidency.
 In particular, it has been a prominent critic of the Affordable Care Act legislation passed in 2010, and has featured many opinion columns attacking various aspects of the bill.
 The Journals editorial page has also criticized the Obama administration's energy policies and foreign policy.